Mer de Glace

 Fitzcarraldo Editions, 2026

 In 2021, Małgorzata Lebda ran the entire length of the longest river in Poland, the Vistula, from its source in the Beskid Mountains to its mouth at the Baltic Sea.
 She set out to run as a poet, not as an athlete, to use the rhythms of her own body as a means of understanding and connecting to the rhythms of the river’s body of water, under threat of environmental ruin.
-Mer de Glace, which won the prestigious Wisława Szymborska Award, invites readers to share her remarkable journey.
+Mer de Glace, which won the prestigious Wisława Szymborska Award, is the introduction to her remarkable journey.
 A meditation on the porosity, reactivity and receptivity of both the body and the natural world, the collection reveals their interdependence.

 Awards